 Lunch is provided to all campers by Highland Mountain each day.
-Both programs are served and eat lunch in our Camps Village.
+Highland provides lunch and snacks to all campers each day in Camps Village.
 Breakfast and dinner are provided to overnight campers at the Tilton School dining hall.

 Highland Camps staff work closely with Tilton School's food service department to accommodate camper allergies and dietary restrictions.
-Most if not all dietary restrictions and food allergies can be accommodated provided that adequate notice and information is provided when you enroll.
+Most if not all dietary restrictions and food allergies can be accommodated provided that adequate notice